AlexeyGordiychenko/scp_python_bootcamp/Team00/README.md

 # Team 00 - Python Bootcamp

+This task is about parsing wiki, finding the shortest path between two pages and creating a graph visualization of pages relations.

+*Note: The parsing part was implemented using threading (ThreadPoolExecutor) but now I figured out that it is better to use asyncio for these kinds of tasks.*

+Please follow the instructions in the [INSTRUCTIONS.md](INSTRUCTIONS.md) file to test the implementation.

+## Task

 ### Exercise 00: Old Style

 You need to write a script called `cache_wiki.py`, which main purpose will be to download pages